sreenivaspakyala/digital_resume/README.md

-# digital_resume
+# Digital Resume
-A Digital Resume of my own using Python
+A Digital Resume of my own using Python.

+This is deveoped using Python and Streamlit Framework.